freddyli7/MonkeySimulator/README.md

 Current version is only used for **BlackBerry** apps.

-For future update, please check my personal github:
+For future update, please check my personal Github:
 [Github for Monkey App](https://github.com/Ruins7/MonkeySimulator)

 Monkey parameters range: